-Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the autism spectrum, or perhaps you have been diagnosed with ASD (autism spectrum disorder) yourself.
-More than 1 in 59 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD).
+Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the autism spectrum, or maybe you have been diagnosed with ASD (autism spectrum disorder) yourself.
+More than 1 in 54 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD).
 This guide was created to answer commonly asked questions about ASD.

 What is Autism?

-Autism is a neurological (brain) disorder that most often shows up during the first three years of life and affects how people develop.
+Autism is a neurological (brain) disorder.
+Most people with autism show signs by the time they are three years old but others may have milder symptoms that may go unnoticed until they are older.
 People diagnosed with ASD are said to be on a “spectrum”–some people are affected a lot and some are affected only a little, but the main characteristics of ASD in teens are limited social awareness and difficulty communicating effectively with others.
-They may have several really intense interests and/or repetitive behaviors or sensory sensitivities (like trouble handling certain noises or smells).
+They may have several very intense interests and/or repetitive behaviors or sensory sensitivities such as trouble handling certain noises or smells.

-In 2013, the DSM-5 changed the definitions of Asperger’s Disorder and Pervasive Developmental Disorder so that they are now included in the definition of Autism Spectrum Disorder.
+In 2013, medical and mental health experts changed the definition of two disorders: Asperger’s Disorder and Pervasive Developmental Disorder (PDD).
+Instead of having individual definitions for these two disorders the decision was made to combine them under the definition of Autism Spectrum Disorder (ASD).
 People diagnosed with ASD can be affected in different ways.

 Facts about ASD